Bay Area PSC Internship | Application Procedures

 As noted above, prospective candidates must have:

-· At least 500 direct contact intervention hours, and a minimum of 30 direct contact assessment hours, in settings appropriate for a doctoral level psychology student.
+· At least 500 direct contact intervention hours, including a minimum of 30 direct contact assessment hours, in settings appropriate for a doctoral level psychology student.

 It is also preferred that candidates have approval of their dissertation proposal or final research paper by the time of acceptance of an internship.